How To Make The Group Photoshoot Swift And Painless

 If you plan to have a receiving line (where you and your parents stand at the entrance to the reception room and greet all the guests as they enter) your venue will want to start this 20-30 minutes before the time scheduled for the start of the wedding breakfast; please ensure you factor this into your timeline.

-- Variations such as portrait and landscape aspects, full body, 3/4, head and shoulders etc are included.
+Variations such as portrait and landscape aspects, full body, 3/4, head and shoulders etc are usually included.

 Their job is to find the participants for the various group shots you require.
 Its desirable that the rounder-uppers know most if not all the guests, and vital that they have a copy of your list.
 They should be extrovert individuals who are not shy to ask guests to join us straight way - unless you like waiting around!